California slammed by wildfires, heat, unhealthy smoky air

 “I’m feeling lightheaded and I’m a healthy 30-year old.
 Imagine what it’s like if you’re an older person or have asthma,” said Kyle Laurentine of San Mateo.
 “I worry, especially in the COVID-19 era, that we’re in a state of respiratory vulnerability.”

-But with a statewide call to conserve energy to avert another rolling power outage, people sweltering in a prolonged heat wave and socked in by smoke must choose between cranking their fans and air conditioners or shutting them down to conserve energy.
+But with a statewide call to conserve energy to avert another rolling power outage, people sweltering in a prolonged heat wave and surrounded by smoke must choose between cranking their fans and air conditioners or shutting them down to conserve energy.

 “These disasters need solutions that are in direct conflict with each other,” said Jennifer K. Balch, a fire scientist at the University of Colorado.
 “COVID-19 is forcing us outside to reduce transmission risk while extreme wildfire smoke is forcing us back inside where the air is better.
 We’re running out of options to cope, under the weight of compound disasters.”